 Hug Me Bunny Lovey by Nicole Chase

-Every baby needs a lovey and let's make it a handmade crochet amigurumi bunny lovey.
+Every baby needs a lovey, and let's make it a handmade crochet amigurumi bunny lovey.
 My BB is already 6 years old (omg how did she grow up so fast!), but she started off with a stuffed bunny security blanket just like this one.

-Some Bunny in the Hood by Once Upon a Cheerio
+Some Bunny in the Hood Amigurumi Pattern

 Who doesn't want to lounge around in their hoodie all day?
 This handmade bunny certainly does.

-Also fun fact: In parts of Canada (i.e. Saskatchewan, hoodies are known as a bunnyhug!)
+Also fun fact: In parts of Canada (i.e., Saskatchewan, hoodies are known as a bunnyhug!)

-Miffy Bunny Amigurumi by Lovely Craft
+Miffy Bunny Amigurumi

 Her simple lines reminded me of Hello Kitty.
-Little did I know, Miffy is actually created by a Dutch artist, but has made itself quite popular in East Asian countries like Japan and Korea.
+Little did I know, Miffy was actually created by a Dutch artist, but has made itself quite popular in East Asian countries like Japan and Korea.

-Bonny Bunny Surprise by Trifles and Treasures
+Bonny Bunny Surprise Amigurumi Pattern

 This Bonny Bunny Surprise crochet pattern would make an amazing Easter playset!
-You can store the crochet bunnies and the rest of the play pieces like the grass and log inside the crocheted egg carrying case.
-Makes it easy to carry around and take out and play!
+You can store the crochet bunnies and the rest of the play pieces, like the grass and log, inside the crocheted egg carrying case.
+Makes it easy to carry around and take out, and play!

 Watch out for your carrot garden!
 This is one of the more realistic-looking amigurumi bunnies I've seen.
 Depending on what kind of mood to build at home, this adorable amigurumi bunny will fit in just right with your Peter Rabbit nursery décor.

-Pocket Pal Bunny by Darling Maple Designs
+Crochet Pocket Pal Amigurumi Bunny

 These fluffy-looking pocket pal amigurumi bunnies look so soft and likely to fit in your pocket for the occasional hugs and kisses if your pocket is big enough!
 And if you make them in different colors and put them in a basket, you might mistake them to be Easter eggs!